Alluxio/alluxio/docs/en/operation/Metrics-System.md

 * Table of Contents
 {:toc}

+TODO: Add an example configuration of using the local file system and csv sink
+TODO: Add images of the general metrics pages

 Metrics provide insight into what is going on in the cluster.
 They are an invaluable resource for monitoring and debugging.
 Alluxio has a configurable metrics system based on the [Coda Hale Metrics Library](https://github.com/dropwizard/metrics).
 In the metrics system, sources generate metrics,